 1. Calculate how much money you’ll retire with

-For some, having a rough idea on how much money they’ll have in their super can provide a peace of mind.
+For some, having a rough idea on how much money they’ll have in their super provides peace of mind.
 Many superannuation websites have a retirement savings calculator that can project how much you will have saved in your nest egg at retirement age.

 2. Set retirement goals

 Retirement planning must always begin with one thing: setting goals.
 Ask yourself how you see your life playing out when you retire, and then think about how long you have to achieve those goals.
 Then, refer back to the retirement savings calculator – will this projected amount be enough to achieve your goals?

 3. Put a plan in place